-on Asylum’s website “>here, but I thought I’d post a rough cut of the version I came up with, because I started it thinking Maury was at least a decent, compassionate fellow, and ended it wanting to punch him in the face for basically extending a chance for poor people to save the cost of a paternity test if they’re willing to shame themselves.
+I started writing this article for Asylum thinking that Maury was at least a decent, compassionate fellow, and ended it wanting to punch him in the face for trading people the cost of a paternity test (about $150) for their dignity and privacy.
 Guests are encouraged to ham it up, and they’re given scripted attacks to deliver on each other in those opening segments describing their situations.
 Everyone is awful, or pretends to be awful, and the few decent folks are usually the ones getting burned.
 It’s a freakshow pretending to be sympathetic, which isn’t a great way to treat vulnerable people, even if some of them are jerks.
-And it’s especially a lousy way to treat single mothers, whatever their behavior was that got them to that point.
+And it’s especially a lousy way to treat single mothers.

 Every morning, Maury Povich rises from a coffin filled with his native earth, puts on his human face, and heads to work, where a fresh supply of victims waits to trade their dignity for a free paternity test.
 After they’ve memorized the foul invective they’ll hurl at one another in the show’s pre-taped introductions, they step into the studio lights of Maury’s lair.
 And that’s where we, the American audience, come in.
 (If you’re not American, we assume you’re here to let the comments section know how glad you are to live in Your Country Here, where life is better, but guess what?
 Pizza isn’t.
 America wins again!)